-The Campbell Island Rise has been fished since 1979, although we have restricted much of the data presented here to that collected since 1990 (Table 20).
+The Campbell Island Rise has been fished since 1979, although we have restricted much of the data presented here to that collected since 1990 (Table 19).
 Almost all of the catch and the tows during these years have been made in the months July to October.

-Catch-at-age data are presented for the period since 1990, although the numbers of fish measured and aged were low in some years (Table 20).
-Examination of the raw data showed that the length composition was often different between the northern and southern Campbell Island Rise.
+Examination of the raw data previously has shown that the length composition is often different between the northern and southern Campbell Island Rise (e.g., Hanchet 1998).
 Therefore, the analysis was carried out by dividing the area into two strata (at 52° 30'S) for each year.
-The commercial catch at Campbell Island is currently dominated by a single mode of fish at about 35 cm, which comprises the 2006 and 2007 year classes (Figure 12 and Figure 13).
-Previously, the catch over the 20 year period has been dominated by several other strong year classes - in particular those from 1988, 1991, and 2001 (Figure 13).
+The commercial catch at Campbell Island is currently dominated by a single mode of fish at about 35 cm, which comprises the 2006 and 2007 year classes and a mode of smaller fish comprising the 2009 year class (Figure 13-Figure 15).
+Previously, the catch over the 20 year period has been dominated by several other strong year classes - in particular those from 1988, 1991, and 2001 (Figure 14).